marick/mockery_extras/how_mockery_works.md

 `$handle_undefined_function` is given the name of the attempted function (`utc_today`) and its argument list (`[]`).
-In our example use of `mock`, it should call that zero-argument function that returns `~D[2001-01-01]`.
+In our example use of `mock`, it should call our zero-argument function that returns `~D[2001-01-01]`.
 But how does it find that function?

 ## The process dictionary